-Plant Taxonomy of Little Titch Catmint:
+Botany and Plant Taxonomy of Little Titch Catmint

-Plant taxonomy classifies 'Little Titch' catmint as Nepeta racemosa 'Little Titch' (synonymous with Nepeta mussinii).
-'Little Titch' is the cultivar name.
+Plant taxonomy classifies this dwarf catmint plant as Nepeta racemosa Little Titch (synonymous with Nepeta mussinii).
+Little Titch is the cultivar name.
 A common name used for this plant is "Persian catmint."

-Uses for Dwarf Catmints:
+Uses for Dwarf Catmint Plants in Landscaping

-Care for Little Titch Catmint:
+How to Care for Little Titch Catmint

 Care begins in early spring, when, armed with a pair of scissors, you should go out and remove any dead vegetation left over from last year as part of your spring cleaning in the garden.
-Little Titch catmint can begin flowering anytime from early spring to late spring (depending on weather, microclimate and region) and can continue to bloom right into fall with proper care.
+Little Titch catmint can begin flowering at any time from early spring to late spring (depending on your weather, the region in which you live, and whether or not it is growing in a microclimate) and can continue to bloom right into fall with proper care.

+This plant has moderate watering needs.
 To propagate it and/or to revitalize it, divide this perennial in spring every few years.

 This dwarf catmint plant makes for a well-behaved ground cover, effective at choking out weed plants in a small space if planted in a mass.
 But because it does not spread by multiplying, it is not the sort of ground cover that you would turn to for purposes of covering bare ground in a large, problematic area of the yard.
 Little Titch does not get out of hand like 6 Hills Giant, a much bigger type of Nepeta.
 Whereas 6 Hills Giant will overwhelm any perennials that you have growing next to it, Little Titch will mind its own business all summer.